lowleveldesign/debug-recipes/threading/analyzing-waits.md

 ### <a name="threadpools">Examine threadpools</a>

-There is a special `!tp` extension command that has numerous options to analyse threadpools in processes.
+There is a special `!tp` extension command that has numerous options to analyze threadpools in processes.

 ### <a name="critical-sections">Examine critical sections</a>